 The User 360 enables personalized, targeted engagement

-Sending the right message to the right user at the right time with a specific call-to-action is what we like to call “Adoption Marketing.”
-It is the best possible way to nurture each along their adoption journey.
+Sending the right message to the right user at the right time with a specific call-to-action is what I like to call “Adoption Marketing” It is the best possible way to nurture each along their adoption journey.